edwardoughton/globalsat/README.md

 # globalsat
-A Global Satellite Fleet Model
+Global Satellite Fleet Model

-Human activity is increasibly reliant on satellite connectivity services for timing, syncronization, positioning etc.
+Human activity is increasibly reliant on satellite connectivity services for broadband internet access, timing, syncronization, positioning etc.

-However, we lack analytics to help understand the vulnerability and resilience of global satellite systems.
+However, we lack analytics to help model global satellite systems, whether we wish to understand capacity, coverage, cost, vulnerability or resilience.

-This codebase provides an open-source spatio-temporal model to help analyze the global satellite fleet.
-Such a model can be used for numerous applications, including risk analysis and digital connectivity assessment.
+This codebase provides an open-source model to help analyze the global satellite fleet.
+Such a model can be used for numerous applications, including assessment of digital connectivity or understanding the vulnerability and resilience of the global satellite fleet.

 Background and funding
 ======================

-**globalsat** has been collaboratively developed by researchers at the Univeristy of Cambridge, University of Oxford and British Antartic Survey.
-Funding has been provided by UKRI's Engineering and Physical Sciences Research Council (EPSRC).
-D. Seki has been supported by Overseas Challenge Program for Young Researchers provided by Japan Society for the Promotion of Sceince (JSPS).
+**globalsat** is being collaboratively developed by researchers at George Mason University, as well as colleagues at the British Antartic Survey and University of Cambridge.

 Contributors
 ============
-- Edward J. Oughton (Oxford)
+- Edward J. Oughton (George Mason University/Oxford)
+- Bonface Osaro (George Mason University)
 - Daikichi Seki (Cambridge/Kyoto University)
 - Richard Horne (British Antartic Survey)